DimosZigi/Calculator/README.md

 # Calculator
-A GUI callculator made in Python.
+A GUI calculator made in Python with the use of tkinter

-# Hello